Chan-Tola/Inventory-Management-System/README.md

 # Key Points:

-Web-based platform accessible via browsers.
+.Web-based platform accessible via browsers.

-Electronics-focused, including laptops, phones, and related accessories.
+.Electronics-focused, including laptops, phones, and related accessories.

-Inventory control for adding, updating, and deleting products.
+.Inventory control for adding, updating, and deleting products.

-Stock alerts for low inventory items.
+.Stock alerts for low inventory items.

-Sales tracking for outgoing stock and orders.
+.Sales tracking for outgoing stock and orders.

-Reports for monitoring sales and inventory performance.
+.Reports for monitoring sales and inventory performance.

-Role-based access: Admins have full access, staff can handle sales and stock updates.
+.Role-based access: Admins have full access, staff can handle sales and stock updates.